grafana/grafana-operator/documentation/roadmap/roadmap-v5.md

 ## Align Routes and Ingresses

 Currently Routes and Ingresses support different features (e.g. no TLS options exposed for Routes).
-This should be streamlined so that both support the same features with the same (CR) API.
+This should be streamlined so that both support the same features.

 Currently being worked on?
 No.